bergesinstitute/grafmethodenglish/book-5-unit-7.md

 ## How to form them (cómo formarlas)

-Use the auxiliary verb from the sentence.
-If there is no auxiliary, use *do/does/did:*
+Use the auxiliary verb or modal from the sentence.
+If the verb is *be*, use *be.*
+If there is none of these, use *do/does/did:*

-🔹 Usamos el verbo auxiliar de la oración.
-Si no hay auxiliar, usamos *do/does/did:*
+🔹 Usamos el verbo auxiliar o modal de la oración.
+Si el verbo es *be*, usamos *be.*
+Si no hay ninguno de estos, usamos *do/does/did:*

 ### With be